mkierzenka/northeastern_compilers/trinket/README.md

 * Extended `naive_stack_allocation` to also return an env mapping field names to ids (integers), had to change code gen to take in this information
 * Changed `print` in runtime to support printing records, including the string field names
+* Can access a field of a record by field name with the "dot-fieldname" syntax: "let zz = {afield = 1, b = 2} in zz.afield"
+* The field access operator is left-associative
+* Runtime error err_GET_FIELD_NOT_RECORD (19) if try to access field of a non-record SNAKEVAL
+* Runtime error err_GET_FIELD_NOT_FOUND (20) if try to get the value of a field which is not present in the record